IAmJuniorB/Certifications/README.md

 # My Certificates

-Certifications from a variety of sources, ordered by date obtained.
+Certifications I have earned from a variety of sources.

 ## Table of Contents